dgilland/shelmet/README.rst

 |version| |build| |coveralls| |license|

-A collection of shell utilities
+A shell power-up for working with the file system and running subprocess commands.

 Links